magnesj/ResInsight/docs/RftPlot.md

 More than one letter for one single time step, means that the time steps is from multiple case types.

 ### Zonation/Formation Names
-This property editor lets the user control how formations are handled.
+This property editor lets the user control the visibility of formations lines.
 This is what it looks like in the RFT plot context.

 ![]({{site.baseurl}}/images/RftPltFormationNames.png)